skramm/cpphtmltags/manual.md

 p.closeTag();
 ```

-- Or you can use the provided functions:
+- Or you can use the provided functions (can be used with the two types of tags):
 ```C++
 Httag p( HT_P );
 p.setContent( "a paragraph" );